 Stretch marks usually form gradually over the span of a month or two, so there’s little pain involved.

 When a tear first occurs, your body gets right to work healing the “wound,” but the skin on top of the stretch mark can stay tight and extremely dry long after the tear has been healed.
 It’s this latter issue—dryness—that makes the problem even worse.

 Dry skin is the result of a weakening—or the complete breakdown—of a layer of fat, oil, and water (the hydrolipidic barrier) on the surface of your skin.
 When the hydrolipidic barrier stops working correctly, small holes can form.

 These holes allow vital moisture to evaporate quickly into the air.
 The lack of moisture in and next to your skin leads to dry, itchy patches.

-The best way to deal with itchy stretch marks is to treat early and often.
-Don’t wait until the stretching and itchiness has started.
+The best time to deal with itchy stretch marks is early and often.
+Don’t wait until the stretching and itching have started.
 Begin adding the following practices into your daily skincare routine as soon as you know you’re pregnant.

 1) Apply A Hydrator & A Moisturizer At Least Three Times A Day